 Beacon Villages Community Library

 Do you use the library?
 The library is looking for people to assist at the library to extend and enhance the opening times.
-Please get in touch with Emma Huxley on thehuxleys@gmail.com.
+Please call into the library to find out more details.

 Community Car Scheme